-Change point analysis, has its own share of limitations, however.
+Change point analysis has its own share of limitations, however.
 First, the analysis can yield biased change point estimates if the predictor data is strongly skewed (i.e., many high values and very few low, or vice-versa).
 However, this is a problem for all statistical methods and is a particular problem in observational stressor-response studies that are not carefully designed to sample a stressor gradient in a relatively uniform manner (King and Baker 2014).
-Second, the method will find a change point even if the response to the predictor is a linear relationship.
+Second, the method will find a change point even if the response to the predictor is a linear relationship because there is significant change associated with a linear relationship.
 However, the bootstrapping method largely alleviates this concern because the quantile intervals will span most of the range of x, indicating that the point of greatest change is highly uncertain and could be almost anywhere along the gradient.
-Thus, using the bootstrap results in conjunction with common sense (i.e., visualizing the data using scatterplots prior to conducting the analysis) allows for strong inferences to be made.
+Thus, using the bootstrap results in conjunction with common sense (i.e., visualizing the data using scatterplots prior to conducting the analysis, e.g. Zuur et al. 2010) allows for strong inferences to be made.